Perform a pre-send spam test

-To learn how to generate a new Spam Test please follow the step-by-step instructions below or by following along with our video located right above FAQ.
-If you're experiencing an issue with your Spam Test please visit the FAQ section.
+Generate a new Spam Test manually or through your ESP connection.
+If you're experiencing an issue with your Spam Test, please visit the FAQ section.

-Get spam results in Checklist (Previews & QA)
+Get spam results in Previews & QA checklist

 Can I retest my email by sending it to the same list of addresses?